TiffanyLiIBM/ibm-cloud-hyperprotectcrypto/golang/README.md

 1. [Install Golang](https://golang.org/doc/install) and ensure that your cloned repository is in your GOPATH.
 2. Update the following information in the [examples/server_test.go](examples/server_test.go#L20) file.

-	*NOTE: This information can obtained by logging in to your IBM Cloud account and viewing your Hyper Protect Crypto Serverices (HPCS) instance and IAM information.
-See the [GREP11 API documentation](https://test.cloud.ibm.com/docs/services/hs-crypto?topic=hs-crypto-grep11-api-ref) for more information about GREP11*.
+	*NOTE: This information can be obtained by logging in to your IBM Cloud account and viewing your Hyper Protect Crypto Serverices (HPCS) instance and IAM information.
+See the [GREP11 API documentation](https://cloud.ibm.com/docs/services/hs-crypto?topic=hs-crypto-grep11-api-ref) for more information about GREP11*.

 	```Golang
 	// The following IBM Cloud items need to be changed prior to running the sample program